nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_LAYOUT_COMPONENTS.md

 [GovTrack - Congressional District Map](https://www.govtrack.us/congress/members/map)

+##### Setup
+1. Use the terminal to create a directory (within workspace) for congressional-representative.
+1. Use the terminal to create an `index.html`.
+1. Use the terminal to create a styles directory with a `main.css` file.
+1. Use the terminal to open your project in VS Code and begin the exercise.

+##### Exercise
 1. Read through the requirements and sketch out a wireframe for the page.
 1. In your HTML, create an `main` element that will serve as your main representative component.
 1. In this component, create a sub-component for basic information using the `section` element.
 Within this section create elements for the representative's image, name, district info, and political affiliation.